 Whether you set out to understand an aspect of yoga unfamiliar to you or to gain another perspective on a particular topic, continuing to learn is crucial to your success as a teacher and practitioner.
-These 100-hour courses provide the chance to join Shree Hari Yoga's residential program while focusing deeply on an individual component of the yogic path.
+The 100-hour course provides the chance to join a residential program while focusing deeply on an individual component of the yogic path.
 Each of the 11-day courses includes daily subject-specific asana and methodology sessions which will enhance both your teaching and personal practice.

 Who can join?

-Shree Hari Yoga welcomes anyone with a sincere desire to learn and grow through the practice of yoga.
-This training is an opportunity for you to enjoy life while learning about the timeless tradition of yoga, cultivating greater health and happiness, and making new friends.
+The course welcomes anyone with a sincere desire to learn and grow through the practice of yoga.
+This training is an opportunity for you to enjoy life while learning about the timeless tradition of yoga, cultivating greater health and happiness, and making new friends

-While Shree Hari Yoga's 100-hour programs are offered as Continuing Education for registered yoga teachers, these courses are also perfect for anyone who wants to deepen their personal practice or maybe considering a longer teacher training certification course in the future.
+While the 100-hour programs are offered as continuing education for registered yoga teachers, these courses are also perfect for anyone who wants to deepen their personal practice or maybe consider a longer teacher training certification course in the future.

 What you will gain from this training